FF-Plugins-Active/MeshOperations/README.md

 PLATFORM SUPPORT:
 - We didn't use any 3rd party plugins.
 - So, it should work on any platform other than HTML5 (Deprecated at 4.24).
 But some plugins (for example Datasmith Runtime and USDZ Runtime) don't support other than Windows.
-If that happens, plugin don't work and we can't help.
+If that happens, plugin won't work and we can't help.
 - Our startup's primary operating system is Microsoft Windows and secondary one is Android (Oculus Quest 2).
 So we can't help for other than these.

 CONTRIBUTIONS: